lcov29/knowledgeBase/SoftwareDevelopment/Git/git_basics.md

 #### **Merge With Conflicts**
 <br>

-- Git merges two branches that diverged at some point in time
+- Git merges two branches that diverged at some point in time via [recursive merge](#recursive-merge)
 - Merge conflicts must be **manually** resolved